Frequently Asked Questions

 Can I eat anything in moderation?

 After your stomach has healed, you may eat most foods that don't cause you discomfort.
 However, because you can only eat a little, it is important to include foods full of important vitamins and nutrients, as advised by our office.
-If you eat foods that contain lots of sugar and fat or drink liquids full of "empty" calories, such as milkshakes, the effect of the LAP-BAND® Adjustable Gastric Banding System may be greatly reduced.
+If you eat foods that contain lots of sugar and fat or drink liquids full of "empty" calories, such as milkshakes, the effect of the LAP-BAND® Adjustable Gastric Banding System and Gastric Sleeve may be greatly reduced.

 Will I suffer from constipation?